Worship Roadmap - January 19, 2025

 Pastor: Communion

-Pastor: Holy Mystery, God the Spirit,
+Pastor: Come, Holy Spirit, Come!

-Bless this bread and this cup,
+Bless this bread and this fruit of the vine.

 Lay Reader: Communion

-Friends, there are a lot of tables in this world, but there is none like this one.
+Lay Reader: Friends, there are a lot of tables in this world, but there is none like this one.

 We have a seat saved for you.